Students and the WSC

 Miki Vohryzek-Bolden Student Paper Competition

 Eligibility: Any student currently enrolled full-time or part-time in an academic degree program at either the undergraduate or graduate level is eligible to submit a paper.
 Students from all majors are eligible, however, all entries must be related to criminology, criminal justice, or criminal law and society.
 Papers must not exceed 30 pages, including abstract, text, references, tables and figures, notes, etc. Papers exceeding this limit will not be considered.
-Papers must be double-spaced, typed in 12-point font on pages using one-inch margins, and conform to a standard format for the organization of papers and citation (e.g. APA, ASA, Bluebook).
-The WSC Awards Committee is responsible for evaluating papers meeting the guidelines described above.
+Papers must be double-spaced, typed in 12-point font on pages using one-inch margins, and conform to a standard format for the organization of papers and citations (e.g. APA, ASA, Bluebook).
+The WSC Awards Committee is responsible for evaluating papers meeting these requirements.

 Award Prize: Students selected for this award will be recognized at the WSC’s annual conference; will receive a reimbursement of student conference fees (less membership dues); and will receive a cash award of between $125 and $250 for first place, depending on whether the paper was sole-authored or co-authored.
 Additionally, if the award recipient desires, the the best paper will be submitted for review to the journal of Criminology, Criminal Justice, Law & Society.
 In rare circumstances, a cash award of up to $100 may be awarded to a second place paper.
 Please note that the cash award must be used to fund travel or hotel expenses for the award recipient to attend the WSC conference.
 An award winner who does not attend the conference will not receive the cash stipend.

-Deadline: A completed, final paper should be emailed to the chairperson of the Awards Committee, Dr. Hadar Aviram, by 12:00 noon PST on Friday, October 13, 2017.
-Award winners will be notified in writing by December 15, 2017.
+Deadline: A completed, final paper should be emailed to the chairperson of the Awards Committee, Dr. Alyssa Chamberlain, by 12:00 noon PST on Friday, October 7, 2022.
+Award winners will be notified in writing by December 2, 2022.

 June Morrison Scholarship Fund